 Suzanne M. McDonald joined the Board of Trustees in 2013 representing Area 3.
-She’s the current Board president and has also served as secretary and vice president.
+She’s the immediate past Board president and has also served as secretary and vice president.

 A lifelong resident of Belton, McDonald is a 1983 graduate of Belton High School.
-She retired from the Bell County Public Health District in 2012 after 28 years of service and currently works as a clinical applications specialist at Baylor Scott & White Hospital.
+She retired from the Bell County Public Health District in 2012 after 28 years of service and currently works as a contractor for Baylor Scott & White Hospital.

-McDonald, the mother of five children, has served as PTA president at Miller Heights Elementary School.
+McDonald, the mother of five children, has served as PTA president at Miller Heights Elementary.
 She’s a member of Magnolia First Baptist Church and volunteers with Parents Helping Parents and on the City of Belton’s Capital Improvement Planning Committee.

 McDonald earned an associate degree from Temple College, a bachelor degree from Tarleton State University and a Health Information Technology certification from the State of Texas.

 “I believe that one should always be in the process of learning something new.
 Learning new things puts you in the driver’s seat for planning your future.
 Because the Belton Independent School District is on the cutting edge with technology and education, I believe that students in our area have the best seat available.
 My background in computers and my passion for learning makes it a natural fit for me to fulfill the role as a trustee and to assist BISD to continue on its cutting-edge path.”